Yadollahnzr/Overthewire-Wargames/Bandit/bandit3-bandit4.md

 ssh bandit3@bandit.labs.overthewire.org -p 2220

 ```
 After login, now you are is home directory.
-If use ` ls ` command to see there is a directory that's name is inhere.
+If use ` ls ` command you see there is a directory that's name is inhere.
 As stated in level goal, the password is in a hidden file in 'inhere' directory. so need to go to the inhere directory.
 For this purpose you need use ` cd `.
 ```

 bandit3@bandit:~$ cd inhere